 The No. 11 ranking matches the best preseason placement ever for the Falcons.

 It took less than two years for Simons' presence at Air Force to be felt on the national stage.
 Under his coaching, Greg Stine became the program's first gymnast to claim multiple NCAA All-America honors at the same meet, as he placed within the top-eight of the all-around and still rings at the 2008 NCAA Championships.
-Air Force has also qualified numerous gymnasts to the prestigious Winter Cup Challenge, after sending just three over a prior 20-year span.
+The Falcons claimed the second All-American of Simons' tenure in 2014, as Tim Wang finished fourth on the pommel horse.

-The team has also seen a significant bump in their national ranking, placing as high as eighth in recent years.
-Simons has taken the team to the NCAA National Qualifier during each of the past two seasons, while advancing seven gymnasts to the NCAA semifinals.
-In addition, the men have captured three consecutive USAG National Championship team titles and have won the All-Academy Championship team title in back-to-back years.
+The team has also seen a significant bump in their national ranking since Simons' arrival, including rankings as high as eighth in 2012 and 2014.
+Simons has taken a team to the NCAA National Qualifier during each of the last five seasons, while 15 gymnasts have advanced to the NCAA semifinals.
+In 2013, the Falcons accounted for their best-ever finish at the National Qualifier, after finishing fifth in their session and 10th overall.

 "Here at the Air Force Academy, I apply the same work-ethic that took me to the Olympic Games to mold my cadets into future leaders of character," he said.

-Prior to his appointment at the Academy, Simons spent five seasons with the Cal Bears.
-He was an assistant coach from 2001-05 and then held the title of associate head coach for the final year of his stay in Berkeley.
+Prior to his appointment at the Academy, Simons spent five seasons at the University of California, Berkeley.
+He was an assistant coach with the Bears from 2001-05 and then held the title of associate head coach for the final year of his stay in Berkeley.

 During his tenure at Cal, the Bears finished within the top-two at the MPSF Championships every year, winning the conference title in 2004.
 Simons helped guide Cal to a pair of third-place finishes at the NCAA Championships and coached 19 top-10 finishers, including four national champions.